Prior Written Notice

 Prior Written Notice IS NOT required BEFORE a meeting (even for possible changes in placement), but IS required AFTER all meetings prior to implementing any changes recommended by the team.
 PWN must be sent at the conclusion of the meeting (prior to the implementation of any changes decided upon or refusal to make changes).
 This PWN provides information about what changes will be implemented or what changes the IEP team refused to make.

-A Prior Written Notice can be completed in Enrich IEP for any student.
+A Prior Written Notice can be completed in the IEP software for any student.